These delicious Irish appetizers will make sure you have a memorable St. Paddy’s day! If you want some clean and green fun, make these appetizers now!

-It is only fitting to make Irish appetizers in accordance to the theme of the celebration.
-If you are planning on holding a dinner party to celebrate, here are the most delicious Irish appetizers you must serve.
+It is only fitting to make Irish appetizers in accordance with the theme of the celebration.
+If you are planning on hosting a dinner party, here are the most delicious St. Patrick’s Day recipes you must serve.
 Let’s get cooking!

 1. Cheesy Reuben Appetizer

 This delicious cheesy Reuben appetizer has corned beef and two types of cheese.
 If that isn’t enough to make you anticipate all the other dishes to come, then I don’t know what is.

 Also, add some chives when you serve this for extra flavor.

 - 8 oz chopped corned beef

 - Optional: sliced radishes, fresh chives (chopped), pretzel crackers, slices of cocktail rye bread

 - Prepare your crockpot and spray all the sides with cooking oil.